TimWhiting/vikings/plan.md

 - start with a synchronous using Provider<int>
 - refactor to @riverpod and showcase hot-reload
 - refactor to fetching the first page of the packages API -> show "when"
+- extract PubRepository to a separate provider -> testing
 - infinite list -> ListView.builder + family with page parameter
 - add detail page
 - cancel network request of detail page if leaving quickly